doctorfree/asciiville.nvim/README.md

 </div>

 ## 🔱 Info
-A port of the [Material](https://github.com/marko-cerovac/material.nvim.git) colorscheme for NeoVim written in Lua
+A port of the [Material](https://github.com/marko-cerovac/material.nvim.git) colorscheme for Neovim written in Lua

-Asciiville.nvim is meant to be a fast and modern colorscheme written in Lua that supports a lot of the new features added to NeoVim like built-in [LSP](https://github.com/neovim/nvim-lspconfig) and [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)
+Asciiville.nvim is meant to be a fast and modern colorscheme written in Lua that supports a lot of the new features added to Neovim like built-in [LSP](https://github.com/neovim/nvim-lspconfig) and [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)

 ## 🌊 Features